BumbleSoftware/Fastload/README.md

 # Fastload

-The '441 Loading Engine' is simply a pregenerator for a 10 chunk render distance.
-Why not 10 Squared?
-No, remember that there are two sides.
-20?
-Still no, because you have to account for the chunk you spawn in.
-Which makes it 21 Squared.

-This system is not efficient though, and consumes a lot of time.
-Ksyxis, which was used to mitigate this uses an unsafe way of cancelling it.
-Pregeneration is still important however, so we made it 2 render distance.
-Enough to account for local spawn.

-We also added a tiny mixin which permits render ticking so that your game will be better prepared for an early entry into your world.
+Fastload, is a simple mod that reduces world loading time.
+This serves as an alternative to ksyxis, which uses an unsafe method of cutting down time.

+Ideas were inspired off of:
+- Ksyxis by VidTY
+- Forcecloseloadingscreen by kennytv
+- ...Respect to them for the ideas!

+How is it done?
+The 441 loading engine is a chunk pre-generator for your worlds.
+This is very inefficient and wastes a lot of time.

+Here are its features:
+- Reducing 21^2 chunks to 5^2
+- Permitting the rendering engine to run in the background whilst the world is still loading
+- Cancels 'Loading Terrain' for even quicker loading times.
+- Adjusts the visual chunk loading to be smaller and in sync with the smaller radius.

 Modrinth: https://modrinth.com/mod/fastload